nmmsv/cse185-spring18-week3/CSE185_Week3_PartI.md

 Use Python again to make a PDF of the histogram, and include both pdfs (before and after correction) in your lab report.

-Run `fastqc` on the corrected files and compare the results to the initial report.
-Include the per-base sequence quality in your lab report.

 ## 5. Collect data on corrected reads, calculate genome size

 Use `wc -l` on the corrected fastq files to see how many reads are left.